PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 		- More languages to be supported by Chrome's spell check?: chrome://settings/languages

 Now, go on with the Ubuntu software install & config as usual:
-- (If running on VirtualBox then install VirtualBox Guest Additions)
-	- `sudo apt-get install virtualbox-guest-dkms`
 - (If running on the system with GeForce video card.
 Update GeForce drivers? https://askubuntu.com/questions/1030886/how-do-i-install-the-nvidia-cuda-toolkit-on-18-04-with-coffee-lake-is-it-suppo/1030901#1030901 , https://linuxconfig.org/how-to-install-the-nvidia-drivers-on-ubuntu-18-04-bionic-beaver-linux )
 	- `sudo apt install nvidia-cuda-toolkit`
 	- `nvcc -V`